EmptyEnergy/MDC_FDA/README.md

 5. in patchddi change the numbers to your ios version + change the UDID of the app in patchddi file
 6. execute patchdii after that execute signddi

    Example:
    ./patchddi.sh

 7.Use DirtyJIT to replace iPhone.pem
 8. Mount the DDI

    Example:
    ideviceimagemounter (DDI.dmg) (DDI.dmg.signature)
+   Note : if you get an error while the process close Xcode on your Mac and reboot your iPhone After that replace iphone.pem again with Dirty JIT

 9. Open FileTroller on you device and press on the Button
 10. Now you have FDA